franco05hk/PostgreSQL-project/README.md

-# postgresql sample project
+# PostgreSQL query project

+## 📃 Project Overview
 For learning purpose, this project is going to explore some sql findings in DVD rental database.

-details and download link of the dataset: https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/
+Details and download link of the dataset: https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/

 ## 📚 Introduction